YOLO200/CSE478Project/README.md

 - Interactive tooltips with detailed information

 ### 2. Stacked Bar Chart - Genre Composition
 Visualizes the percentage distribution of genres across decades, showing how musical styles have shifted over time.
+Each bar represents a decade and shows the proportional share of different genres.

+**Features:**
+- Multi-column legend organized alphabetically
+- "Other" category for genres not in top 10
+- All bars stack to 100%

 **Interactivity:**
-- Hover to highlight specific genres
+- Hover over legend items to highlight specific genres in the chart
-- Click legend items to filter
-- Tooltips show genre percentages
+- Hover over bars to see genre percentages in tooltips
+- Interactive legend with visual feedback

 ### 3. Scatterplot - Energy vs. Danceability
 Explores the relationship between energy and danceability, with color encoding by decade.